Noam Chomsky on activism and climate change.

 Table of Contents

-A few weeks back, I had the pleasure and privilege to talk to one of the most influential people of all times, a hero of mine and of most people who care for social justice, Noam Chomsky.
-I have to admit that I was a bit nervous before the conversation began, but at his 94 years of age, Noam's limitless kindness, brilliance, and understanding put me at ease.
+A few weeks ago, I had the immense pleasure and privilege of speaking with one of the most influential figures of our time, a personal hero and an icon for those who champion social justice: Noam Chomsky.
+I must admit, I was a bit nervous before the conversation began, but at 94 years of age, Noam's boundless kindness, brilliance, and understanding quickly put me at ease.

 🌱